alank90/SpeakAI/README.md

-# Vue 3 + Vite + vite-setup.cmd

-&nbsp;&nbsp;This template should help get you started developing with Vue 3 in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
-It is designed to be cloned from the command line by the _vite-setup.cmd_ script.
-&nbsp;&nbsp;The _vite-setup.cmd_ script will download this file from Github and install all the dependencies.
-It will also add a remote repo for your new project and push it to Github.
-The added benefit of using vite-setup is that the **eslintrc.js** & **prettierrc.js** config files are also downloaded and configured with standard defaults.

-### vite-setup.cmd requirements
-&nbsp;&nbsp;[Github CLI](https://github.com/cli/cli) (e.g.,**gh**) is GitHub on the command line.
-It brings pull requests, issues, and other GitHub concepts to the terminal next to where you are already working with git and your code.
-It enables us to create a _remote repo_ of the cloned vite project.
-This is done in the ***vite-setup*** script so you dont have to create a remote repo of your new project yourself.

-&nbsp;&nbsp;The easiest way to install _gh_ is thru chocolaty.
-At admin command line issue -

-_choco install gh_

-&nbsp;&nbsp;We also use the _npm-check-updates_ to update all packages to latest versions for each new project.
-To update all of our package dependencies in package.json (excluding our “vue” package), we would do the following:

-_ncu --upgrade_

-_npm install_

-&nbsp;&nbsp;Unfortunately as of this writing we also have to run _npm install vue@next_ seperately to insure latest version of vue is installed for the new project.
+# SpeakAi

+&nbsp;&nbsp;This app is a spinoff of the playground page on the OpenAI site.
+It also incorporates a _/dalle_ page to generate pictures from prompts.
+We use Vue 3 with Vue router to implement an SPA.

+_Note_ - For a good writeup on how we streamed the completions from OpenAI /completions endpoint see the article [Stream OpenAI Chat Completions in JavaScript](https://www.builder.io/blog/stream-ai-javascript).

+## Requirements

+- [idb](https://www.npmjs.com/package/idb) - This is a tiny (~1.06kB brotli'd) library that mostly mirrors the IndexedDB API, but with small improvements that make a big difference to usability.

+- [floating-vue](https://floating-vue.starpad.dev/) - A tooltips and dropdowns library.

 ### Deploying to Netlify

-- ***npm run build***
+- **_npm run build_**

-- ***netlify init*** (Follow the prompts to add a project to netlify.)
+- **_netlify init_** (Follow the prompts to add a project to netlify.)

-- ***netlify env:import .env*** (If necessary.
+- **_netlify env:import .env_** (If necessary.
 You must then rebuild the project to add the environment variables to your project.)